 Windows, external doors and joinery

 Repair category 1

-Notes No obvious significant defects noted to the window or doors, although they are not modern and the life expectancy of same should be fully appreciated.
+Notes No obvious significant defects noted to the windows, doors or external joinery although the windows are not modern and the life expectancy of same should be fully appreciated.

 External decorations

 Repair category 2

-Notes The external decorations are weathered and require attention.
+Notes The front of the property appears to have recently been repainted including the joinery and external wall surface (excluding the window sill).
+The external decorations to the side and rear of the property are beginning to deteriorate/corrode and will require attention.
 The condition of the joinery should be checked and repaired as necessary during redecoration.

 Conservatories/porches

 Repair category -

-Notes Not Applicable.
+Notes Not applicable.

 Communal areas

 Repair category -

-Notes Not Applicable.
+Notes Not applicable.

-Garages and permanent outbuildings Repair category 1 Notes The garage and store are in reasonable condition having regard to their age and intended purpose.
+Garages and permanent outbuildings

+Repair category 1

+Notes The store is in reasonable condition having regard to its the age and intended purpose, however woodworm was noted to the internal timbers.
 The roof is made of corrugated asbestos cement which is not considered a health hazard provided it is not disturbed.
 It should only be removed and disposed of by a licensed contractor.